thongtom/Getting_and_Cleaning_Data/README.md

 ## Dependencies

-'data.table' package must be installed using install.packages("data.table")
+'data.table' package must be installed in R using install.packages("data.table")